trevoro/trevoro.net/_posts/2019-05-06-how-to-balance-technical-debt.md

    Engineering work should make a lasting positive change and should be planned and prioritized as well as any product work.

-3. Developer time is a limited resource.
+3. **Developer time is a limited resource**.
 A team will probably not accomplish more or less than it did the previous time period, all else being equal (and all else isn’t equal).
 The team cannot be expected to do engineering related activities in their “spare” time, just as much as they cannot be expected to ship new features on evenings and weekends in a sustainable way.

-4. The success of the company depend on the success of the Software.
+4. **The success of the company depends on the success of the Software**.
 If the uptime of the application is poor then users will be frustrated and quit.
 If the code base is untested, has no standards, and takes a long time to build, it will be difficult to modify.
 If the company has to add new features, and